Goodlinux/zipsme/README.md

 2021-03-01
-Evolution and migration to PHP 8 and Mysqli extention available also with nginx
+Evolution and migration to PHP 8 and Mysqli php extention available also with nginx

 Running it in docker with alpine 3.13 nginx server and php8 packages to load are :